codegangsta/Astroneer/README.md

 ## Current State

 This mod is under heavy intial development.
-Check back later for more concrete details about it's release
+Check back later for more concrete details about it's release.

 ## Roadmap